mohsen12999/DotNet-Microservices/README.md

   - Fanout Exchange - deliver message to all queues, ideal for broadcast
   - Topic Exchange - route message to 1 or more queues base on the routing key (and pattern), use multicast message, implement various Publisher / Subscribers Patterns
   - Header Exchange
+- connect to RabbitMq management with `localhost:15672` with username and password `guest`

 ## Reference